esp-rs/espflash/cargo-espflash/README.md

-  read-flash       Read SPI flash content reset            Reset the target device save-image       Generate a binary application image and save it to a local disk help             Print this message or the help of the given subcommand(s)
+  read-flash       Read SPI flash content reset            Reset the target device save-image       Generate a binary application image and save it to a local disk write-bin        Write a binary file to a specific address in a target device's flash help             Print this message or the help of the given subcommand(s)

 Options: